afrl-quantum/labenviron/doc/quickstart.rst

   - Adafruit_GPIO

 *********************
-sensors/settings.py
+sensorsite/local_settings.py
 *********************
-In most cases, configuring this webapp for use consists of changing a few small entries in sensors/settings.py:
+In most cases, configuring this webapp for use consists of adding a few small entries in sensorsite/local_settings.py:
+  - All items in sensorsite/local_settings.py will override the values in sensorsite/settings.py
   - The most critical of these two will be the database configuration.
 Thanks to Django, this code is somewhat agnostic to the particular version and flavor of the database that you wish to use.
 Please just follow standard